solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 sc.exe start windowsscheduler # powershell
 ```
 ### Privilege Escalation with Unquoted Service Paths ✅

+**Description:** When a Windows service is set to use a specific executable file (") it must be inside the ("), especially if the route contains the space.
+If these quotes are not there, Windows When running the service, it cannot determine where the executable file is and may first look for other files that are on the way.
 ```powershell
 1️⃣ # Check the configuration details of a particular service example ( BINARY_PATH_NAME and SERVICE_START_NAME and .. )
 sc qc WindowsScheduler # cmd